How to vote

 Postal votes can be sent anywhere, either inside or outside the UK (if, for example, you are going on holiday).
 Please remember to take into account postal delivery times especially if the address is outside the UK.

-If you move you must tell the electoral registration officer immediately, or you will lose your postal vote.
+If you move you must reapply for your postal vote.

 Find more information about voting by post (external link).